Brahui language: Stress

 Stress in Brahui follows a quantity-based pattern, occurring either on the first long vowel or diphthong, or on the first syllable if all vowels are short.

 Orthography

+Brahui is the only Dravidian language which is not known to have been written in a Brahmi-based script.

 Perso-Arabic script

-Brahui is the only Dravidian language which is not known to have been written in a Brahmi-based script; instead, it has been written in the Arabic script since the second half of the 20th century.
+Brahui has been written in the Arabic script since the second half of the 20th century.
+Other Dravidian languages have also been historically written in the Arabic script by the Muslim minority speakers of each respective language, namely Arabi-Tamil and Arabi-Malayalam.